trvorth/hyperchain/README.md

 * **API Documentation**: A complete specification for the public RPC and REST Application Programming Interfaces is slated for publication prior to the mainnet launch.
 * **Command-Line Interface (CLI) Wallet**: The `hyperwallet` executable furnishes a command-line interface for all requisite wallet and cryptographic key management operations.

+## Procedural Guide for Local Instantiation

+The subsequent instructions delineate the procedures for obtaining and operating a functional instance of the project on a local machine for purposes of development and testing.

 ## **Getting Started: Running a Local Node**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.